Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

     Once you have created a severity custom list field in Jira, you need to:
     - populate the field mappings **with the name** (Not the ID) of the severity custom property values in Jira
     - go to the [Plugin configuration](#configure-the-plugin) screen
-    - Enter the ID of the custom field you're using to store severities in Jira in the "Severity/Est. Points" field.
+    - Enter the ID of the custom field you're using to store severities in Jira in the "Jira Custom Fields" field.
 You can fin the ID on the "Custom Fields" tab of the [Jira configuration helper](#jira-configuration-helper).

     ![](img/Using_SpiraTeam_with_JIRA_5+_38.png)